 Homemade Pasta Recipe

-Once again, add flour to each side of your long pasta sheet.
+- Once again, add flour to each side of your long pasta sheet.
 Change the attachment to your spaghetti or fettuccine cutter and turn on to speed 2.
 Run the pasta sheet through and with your left hand, hold on to the pasta as it comes through the cutter.
 It's usually really long so I cut it and then wind it around my hand to create a nest.
-Dry or freeze your pasta.
+Allow pasta to dry for a few minutes before boiling.

 Disclosure: I received a stand mixer and the pasta roller set from KitchenAid for the purpose of review.
 I only work with brands I love and you'll always get my honest opinions.
 This post contains affiliate links.